The Power of Student Choice in the Classroom to Lead to Success

 The Power of Controlled Choices

-Throughout my nearly 15 years of teaching, I’ve gained valuable insights into classroom behavior.
+Throughout my years of teaching, I’ve gained valuable insights into classroom behavior.
 Although I chose to pursue my principal certificate instead of becoming a certified BCBA, I’ve worked closely with BCBAs in my classroom.
 Along the way, I have learned a lot about what works when it comes to behavior management.
 One strategy that has made a significant difference is offering controlled choices.
 This approach is rooted in student choice and has been a game-changer when dealing with non-compliant students.
 Students often crave a sense of control, especially when they feel anxious.
-By providing students with choices in the form of controlled options, we empower them.
+By providing our students with choices in the form of controlled options, we empower them.
 This can lead to more positive outcomes in challenging situations.

 What is a Controlled Choice?